Porto-Novo - The Capital of Benin

 Frequently Asked Questions

-What is typical of Porto-Novo?
+What is the historical origin of Porto-Novo?